ActiveMargins/DCouttsWeb/content/top/portfolio.md

 ##### ASTER sensor workflow
 [GitHub Repo](https://github.com/ActiveMargins/ASTERSatelliteProcessing)

 The ASTER sensor on the TERRA satellite is one of the premiere multispectral sensor for mapping geologic bodies.
 This project focused on creating an object-oriented stack of functions that processed ASTER data from 1LB to top of atmosphere reflectance.
-Additional functions mask vegetation and snow, create mineral indices, and produce principle component analysis RGB false colour composites.This project required:
+Additional functions mask vegetation and snow, create mineral indices, and produce principle component analysis RGB false colour composites.
- - Advanced R knowledge - function scoping and functions with few dependencies
- - Ability to learn quickly - re-learning previous course-content from my undergrad and running with it!

 -----